 Who should not mediate?

 If there is a parent who cannot readily overcome the tendency to just give in to buy peace.
 If that is the case there is a significant concern that she or he may concede within mediation regarding important points involving the child’s best interest too readily.
-Settlements are made when both parties have equal negotiating and financial power and equal access to financial information, but that doesn’t happen often.
+Settlements are made when both parties have relatively equal negotiating and financial power and equal access to financial information, but that doesn’t happen often.
 A good lawyer is a way of balancing the scales.
 A mediator might make up for a bit of the power imbalance between the parties, but the danger is that the mediator will want the mediation to succeed and reach an agreement.
 For that reason, especially if there is a power imbalance it is critical to be working with your lawyer throughout the mediation process as to the pros and cons.
 This discussion will may focus on your bottomline and options to potentially try to avoid an impasse.

 There has been a plenary order of protection entered against my spouse.
 What about mediation?

 Mediation should not be required.
 For example, the rules of the circuit court of McHenry County state that there should not be mediation where there has been domestic violence.
 Perhaps it may be possible in certain cases for there to be what is called “shuttle mediation” in these cases.
 But this is unusual.